Friday, November 11, 2011

 Language Arts:

-• Used our Syllable Drum to count out syllables-- Tyler really caught on quick!
+• Used our Syllable Drum to count out syllables-- T really caught on quick!
 Even after finishing his syllable worksheet from Homeschool Creations Thanksgiving Pack, he kept banging away on the drum segmenting different words : )

-• Picture stories (pictograph); I drew a story, using just symbols, and had Tyler tell me what he thought I was saying-- which, his response was, "I don't know" with a chuckle...
+• Picture stories (pictograph); I drew a story, using just symbols, and had T tell me what he thought I was saying-- which, his response was, "I don't know" with a chuckle...
 My drawings weren't that bad!
 Lol!

-It was interesting that when I told him what I was trying to say, he suggested different symbols!
 Homeschool Share also provided us with a printable of actual pictographs, so we drew some of those symbols on a paper bag that I had gotten wet, crumpled up, and let dry--- to kind of resemble leather.

-• Tyler and I made a list of "description" words and animals, and we narrowed it down to one of each to make his Indian name, which is "Red Cat." : ) His two favorite things!
+• T and I made a list of "description" words and animals, and we narrowed it down to one of each to make his Indian name, which is "Red Cat." : ) His two favorite things!

 Reading!